-- The vacuum in Haiyore!
-Nyarko-san, which seems like a normal vacuum, but can shout "CYCLONE!!" for some reason.
+- The vacuum in Nyaruko: Crawling with Love!, which seems like a normal vacuum, but can shout "CYCLONE!!" for some reason.

-- Invoked in one episode of Pokémon, Ash, Dawn and Brock explore a haunted house and get pursued by kitchen appliances, being controlled by a pokemon named Rotom, one of them being a vacuum cleaner.
+- Pokémon the Series: Diamond and Pearl: Invoked in "Get Your Rotom Running!," where Ash, Dawn, and Brock explore the Old Chateau and get pursued by kitchen appliances being controlled by a Pokémon named Rotom, one of them being a vacuum cleaner.

 - Not exactly killer or sentient per se, but the Hank the Cowdog book "The Case Of The Vampire Vacuum Sweeper" involved Slim Chance using a vacuum to tease Hank.

 - Zenna Henderson's short story "Hush!" is about a small boy who, after being told to keep quiet, imagines a sentient vacuum cleaner designed to suck up sound—only to see his imagined invention actually become real, and start sucking up every sound possible—including heartbeats.
 This story would later be adapted into an episode of Tales from the Darkside, though there it was an intentional invention by a Child Prodigy that went awry.